liigo/design/AstSemantics.md

  * `nop`: an empty operator that does not yield a value
  * `block`: a fixed-length sequence of expressions with a label at the end
- * `loop`: a block with an additional label at the beginning which may be used to form loops
+ * `loop`: a fixed-length sequence of expressions with a label at the beginning
  * `if`: if expression with a *then* expression
  * `if_else`: if expression with *then* and *else* expressions
  * `br`: branch to a given label in an enclosing construct